Polegate and Willingdon Medical Centre

 The response to Majorca fans point below is encouraging, but the number of rooms available will only make a difference if the number of staff increases from the number currently servicing the two existing practices.
 Is there budget for additional doctor (s) / nurses etc?
 We all know how difficult and frustrating it is currently to get a GP appointment, more rooms make no difference if the staffing does not increase to service the demand.

-DJ Mike asked 13 days agoThe GP practices are currently leading a patient engagement exercise, which is the appropriate route for questions, feedback and comments relating to clinical services, service provision and how the practices will operate.
+DJ Mike asked about 1 month agoThe GP practices are currently leading a patient engagement exercise, which is the appropriate route for questions, feedback and comments relating to clinical services, service provision and how the practices will operate.
 We would encourage you to contact your GP practice directly or respond through the patient engagement materials they have issued, so that your views can be fully considered as part of that process.
 The Council is responsible for delivering the building itself and is working in partnership with the practices and NHS Sussex to support the project.
 However, decisions relating to clinical services and patient care sit with the GP practices and the NHS.

 -